jdaremes/VSCodeChess/README.md

 ```
 # VSCodeChess

 ## Overview of Current Functionality

 The VSCodeChess solution currently contains the Board.cs class, which initializes the board based on whether or not the user has selected Chess960 (if they have, it will randomly generate an FEN code to draw the board).

+NOTE: Further explanation of Board code can be found in the BoardSetup project README